Finally some good news for First Time Buyers!

 In case you missed the headlines, the BC Government has launched a new program to help First Time Buyers get into the market.
 Ironically, this comes on the heels of new rules just introduced by the federal government designed to make it harder for people to buy their first home.

 The new program called The BC HOME Partnership, is a down payment matching program, with the BC government matching a First Time Buyer’s down payment up to a limit 5% of the purchase price up to $37,500.
 We had the privilege of hearing Dan Maxwell, Vice President and CFO of BC Housing talk about the program, and had the opportunity to ask some questions.

 Why launch this type of program, and why now?

 The media has made us all aware that buying a home in Vancouver has become quite a challenge.
 What’s not mentioned by the media, however, is that it’s not the first time buyers level of income that’s holding most them back, it’s the down payment.
 This program is aimed at the individual who can afford the monthly mortgage payments on a home now but would normally need two to three years to build up their down payment.
 By launching this program, the BC Government is offering a solution that makes the distant dream of homeownership a present, viable reality.

 What is it and how does it work?

-Basically, its a program where the BC government matches your down payment up to a maximum of $37,500.
+Basically, its a loan program where the BC government matches your down payment up to a maximum of 5% of the purchase price up to $37,500.
 The money is given to you as a 2nd mortgage that is repayable over 25 years.